With the novel coronavirus reaching North Carolina, here are the top questions our Elder Law attorneys and paralegals are facing:

 What about DIY documents to bridge the gap between now and the time I can meet with an attorney?

 With significant caution, some attorneys may tell you that online programs or documents that you create yourself could suffice until you can meet with an attorney and have proper documents executed.
 However, your unique circumstances will determine whether an attorney can make this kind of recommendation as your estate planning needs are incredibly fact-specific.
-The attorneys at the Elder Law Practice Group of CSH Law cannot make any recommendations like this without knowing your specific assets and needs, and we are still reticent to do so even when armed with sufficient information.
+The attorneys at the Elder Law Practice Group of Cranfill Sumner cannot make any recommendations like this without knowing your specific assets and needs, and we are still reticent to do so even when armed with sufficient information.

 With that said, and knowing the urgency some of our clients are facing and fearing with COVID-19, there are some rare occasions when having a DIY document in place can protect you better than having no document at all.
 Note that without an attorney to review the document with you or to assist you with validly executing any estate planning document, your good intentions of having a DIY documents could have unintended, drastic, and often costly consequences for your loved ones that you may not be alive to solve.